CraigOT96/PPBTechTest/README.md

 From this, it looked with my approach that using a List and LINQ to manipulate it would yield the best results so this is the approach I took.

 My approach here was to keep all of the functionality in classes and common functions in a Utilities file to keep the Main file as clean as possible.

-On average my solution finishes running and outputs results in 30ms.